tuyendq/iflask/README.md

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+---
+From the running sample app, let's continue with Flask Mega Tutorial by Miguel Grinberg
+---

 # Flask Mega Tutorial by Miguel Grinberg
 [Miguel Grinberg](https://blog.miguelgrinberg.com/author/Miguel%20Grinberg)
 [The Flask Mega Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world)